 Osman House will offer attractive and accessible accommodation for specialist care and support and for continuing rehabilitation.
 Accommodation comprises ten en suite bedrooms, complemented by well-appointed communal areas, including a lounge, dual-use kitchen and dining area.

-Staff are really kind and caring towards [my relative]"Family member, Osman House
+Staff are really kind and caring towards [my relative]

 There is a pleasant private garden to the rear with a patio area and summer house.
 The service also incorporates assistive technology opportunities.
 Scholes has a range of community facilities including shops, community centre, educational facilities, park, places of worship, a bowling green and tennis courts, all situated within walking distance of Station Road.